 In 1858 the schoolmaster’s house was rebuilt using the same brick patterning as the main school, incorporating the dates.
 Children now remained at school until they were 14.

-In 1880 education became compulsory for children up to 10 and in 1891 it was free for 5-14 year olds so another new infant classroom was needed (this is the current library).
+In 1880 education became compulsory for children up to 10 and in 1891 it was free for 5-14 year olds so another new infant classroom was needed (this is now known as 'The Nest').

 In 1908 the school became known as South Kilworth Church of England school with 52 mixed older children and 24 infants.